ChristopherPenaVelez/whereistuffy/README.md

 - CSUF for the beautiful and inspiring campus.
 - All the students and faculty who make CSUF the lively place it is.
 - The creators of GeoGuessr for the original game concept that inspired this project.

-## Play Now!

-Ready to test your knowledge of the CSUF campus?
-[Play "Where Is Tuffy?" now!](game-live-link) <!-- Replace 'game-live-link' with the actual URL where the game is hosted -->